 The UK Government is regularly releasing updated guidance for people in England about restrictions to help deal with the coronavirus (COVID-19) outbreak.
-The guidance affects many areas of daily life; from going outside and meeting friends, to taking a bus, or the health or social care services you may receive.

 On this page are some of the key points that you should be aware of.

 As of 4 January, the government has replaced local restrictions with a national lockdown.
 This means that everyone must now stay at home, except for certain reasons.
 These include shopping for food and other essentials, accessing medical services and exercise.